 The boy was eventually diagnosed with a condition known as nutritional optic neuropathy.
 This is what caused him to lose his vision.
 His poor diet caused a dysfunction of the optic nerve and doctors warn that nutritional optic neuropathy should be considered when a patient complains of unexplained vision symptoms and poor diet, even if their BMI is perfect.

 The big question is, will the boy ever be able to see again?
 According to Health, a person’s loss of vision can be reversed if doctors pick it up in time.
 This was unfortunately not the case in this scenario.
-The boy is not completely blind though, he regained his peripheral vision but has blind spots in the middle of his vision.
-This means that he’ll never be able to drive and find reading, watching TV, and discerning faces quite difficult.
+The boy is not completely blind, though.
+He regained his peripheral vision but has blind spots in the middle of his vision.
+This means that he’ll never be able to drive and will find reading, watching TV, and discerning faces quite difficult.

 Balance is always key

 If there’s one thing all of us can take away from this it’s that we should never dismiss a kid’s fussy food choices as something that will just go away on its own.
 That boy is blind because people didn’t know enough about ARFID.
 Hopefully, his story can help to save others in similar situations and create the necessary awareness.

 Before you go and swear off french fries, remember that the boy’s loss of vision is a result of years of malnutrition.
 Just take care of your body and make sure you eat a balanced diet.
 French fries won’t kill you, and it won’t make you blind, as long as you eat it in moderation.